SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    Since Yices 2.6.4.

+.. c:function:: model_t* yices_model_clone(model_t *src)

+   Builds a representation-preserving clone of model *src*.

+   The result is a fresh model with its own value storage.
+Explicit term bindings, aliases/substitutions, and explicit division-by-zero interpretations are copied.
+The source model is not modified.

+   The returned model must be deleted when it is no longer used by calling :c:func:`yices_free_model`.

+   Since Yices 2.8.0.

+.. c:function:: model_t* yices_model_project(model_t *src, uint32_t n, const term_t domain[])

+   Builds a new model by projecting *src* onto a caller-provided domain.

+   **Parameters**

+   - *src*: source model

+   - *n*: number of terms in *domain*

+   - *domain*: array of *n* positive uninterpreted terms

+   The returned model contains concrete bindings for exactly the selected terms.
+Each selected term is evaluated in *src* using normal model evaluation, then the resulting value is copied into the returned model.
+   The selected terms do not have to be explicitly defined in *src* if normal evaluation can compute their values.
+Aliases/substitutions and explicit division-by-zero interpretations are not copied.
+The source model is not modified.

+   The array *domain* must not contain duplicates.
+If *n* is zero, *domain* may be :c:macro:`NULL`; the result is an empty model.

+   **Returns**

+   - the projected model on success
+   - :c:macro:`NULL` on error

+   **Error report**

+   - If *domain* is :c:macro:`NULL` and *n* is nonzero, or if any element of *domain* is not a valid term:

+     -- error code: :c:enum:`INVALID_TERM`

+   - If any element of *domain* is not a positive uninterpreted term:

+     -- error code: :c:enum:`MDL_UNINT_REQUIRED`

+   - If *domain* contains duplicates:

+     -- error code: :c:enum:`MDL_DUPLICATE_VAR`

+   - If evaluation of a selected term fails:

+     -- error code: one of the evaluation errors listed in :ref:`model-term-value`

+   The returned model must be deleted when it is no longer used by calling :c:func:`yices_free_model`.

+   Since Yices 2.8.0.

 .. c:function:: model_t* yices_model_from_map(uint32_t n, const term_t var[], const term_t map[])

    Builds a model from a term-to-term mapping.